 The Group's water consumption is mainly from offices and construction sites.
-Similar to energy consumption, the Group's water consumption depends heavily on the quantity and nature of its projects; therefore the fluctuation of water consumption may not fully reflect the Group's effort in water saving.
+Similar to energy consumption, the Group's water consumption depends heavily on the quantity and nature of its projects; therefore the fluctuation of water consumption may not fully reflect the Group's efforts in water saving.
 Yet, the Group is committed to saving water resources.
-In 2022, the Group has set a target of reducing total water consumption intensity (m3/ thousand RM revenue) by 2025 compared to 2022 (2022: 0.04 m3/thousand RM revenue).
+The Group has set a target of reducing total water consumption intensity (m3/thousand RM revenue) by 2025 compared to 2022 (2022: 0.04 m3/thousand RM revenue).
 To achieve the target, the Group actively promotes the importance of water conservation to its employees.
 Apart from posting reminders next to water taps and on the notice board, the Group also regularly inspects water taps to prevent leakage.
 Project manager onsite will monitor and investigate the water usage of the project to prevent abnormal water usage.

-During the Financial Year, the Group's water consumption intensity increased significantly compared to 2022, mainly due to the decrease in the Group's revenue in 2023, which led to decrease in intensity base.
-The Group will continue to monitor its water consumption and implement relevant measures, reduce its water consumption intensity progressively and aim to achieve the target of reducing the total water consumption intensity by 2025.
+During the Financial Year, the Group's total water consumption intensity increased compared to 2023, mainly due to the increased use of water based on the needs of construction projects.
+The Group will continue to monitor its water consumption and implement relevant measures, reduce its total water consumption intensity progressively and aim to achieve the target of reducing the total water consumption intensity by 2025.